MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 We are using Docker for targeting Linux builds.
 This makes it easy (and cheap) to add new distribution flavored builders with just a Dockerfile, while also facilitating environment replication locally, without much effort, making it easy to inspect, reproduce the build environment and debug failures.

-Using Buildbot's DockerLatentWorker to connect to docker instances, the worker runs inside the Docker image, and on a build trigger, master connects to Docker first via docker-py , instantiates the image and then connects using Buildbot usual Worker API to do the heavy lifting.
+Using Buildbot's DockerLatentWorker to connect to docker instances, the worker runs inside the Docker image, and on a build trigger, master connects to Docker first via docker-py , instantiates the image and then connects using Buildbot usual worker API to do the heavy lifting.
 Upon build completion, the image is stopped and no left-overs are left behind.

 ## Navigating the new interface